chainflip-io/chainflip-backend/PRACTICES.md

 ## Story

-When writing code you should aim to structure it in a manor that reflects how you would describe the solution.
+When writing code you should aim to structure it in a manner that reflects how you would describe the solution.

 ### Example 1